joshkunz/ashuffle/readme.md

     $ ashuffle --queue-buffer 1

+### shuffling by album, or other groups, with `--group-by`

+If you'd rather shuffle songs in groups, instead of individually, ashuffle can group songs by any combination of tag values using the `-g`/`--group-by` option.
+For example, you could run:

+    $ ashuffle --group-by album

+In this mode, when loading songs from MPD or a file, ashuffle will first group the songs by the given tag.
+Album in this case.
+Then, when a song needs to be added to the queue, ashuffle will pick a random group (e.g., album) and enqueue all songs from that group.
+Once the end of the queue is reached, a new group is picked and the process is repeated.

+Multiple tags can be provided to `--group-by`, and songs will be grouped together as long as all the given tags match.
+A `--by-album` option is provided for convenience that is probably what you want to use when shuffling by album.
+It's equivalent to `--group-by album date`.

+Note that `-g`/`--group-by`/`--by-album` can only be provided once.

 ## help text

 ```
-usage: ashuffle [-h] [-n] [-e PATTERN ...] [-o NUMBER] [-f FILENAME] [-q NUMBER]
+usage: ashuffle [-h] [-n] [-e PATTERN ...] [-o NUMBER] [-f FILENAME] [-q NUMBER] [-g TAG ...]

 Optional Arguments:
    -h,-?,--help      Display this help message.
-   -e,--exclude      Specify things to remove from shuffle (think blacklist).
+   -e,--exclude      Specify things to remove from shuffle (think
+                     blacklist).
-   -f,--file         Use MPD URI's found in 'file' instead of using the entire
+   -f,--file         Use MPD URI's found in 'file' instead of using the
-                     MPD library.
-You can supply `-` instead of a filename to
+                     entire MPD library.
+You can supply `-` instead of a
-                     retrive URI's from standard in.
-This can be used to pipe
+                     filename to retrive URI's from standard in.
+This
-                     song URI's from another program into ashuffle.
+                     can be used to pipe song URI's from another program
+                     into ashuffle.
+   --by-album        Same as '--group-by album date'.
+   -g,--group-by     Shuffle songs grouped by the given tags.
+For
+                     example 'album' could be used as the tag, and an
+                     entire album's worth of songs would be queued
+                     instead of one song at a time.
    --host            Specify a hostname or IP address to connect to.
-Defaults
-                     to `localhost`.
+                     Defaults to `localhost`.
-   -n,--no-check     When reading URIs from a file, don't check to ensure that
+   -n,--no-check     When reading URIs from a file, don't check to
-                     the URIs match the given exclude rules.
-This option is most
+                     ensure that the URIs match the given exclude rules.
-                     helpful when shuffling songs with -f, that aren't in the
+                     This option is most helpful when shuffling songs
+                     with -f, that aren't in the MPD library.
-                     MPD library.
-   -o,--only         Instead of continuously adding songs, just add 'NUMBER'
+   -o,--only         Instead of continuously adding songs, just add
-                     songs and then exit.
+                     'NUMBER' songs and then exit.
    -p,--port         Specify a port number to connect to.
-Defaults to `6600`.
+Defaults to
+                     `6600`.
-   -q,--queue-buffer Specify to keep a buffer of `n` songs queued after the
+   -q,--queue-buffer Specify to keep a buffer of `n` songs queued after
-                     currently playing song.
-This is to support MPD features
+                     the currently playing song.
+This is to support MPD
-                     like crossfade that don't work if there are no more
+                     features like crossfade that don't work if there
-                     songs in the queue.
+                     are no more songs in the queue.
 See included `readme.md` file for PATTERN syntax.
 ```